-Here you have all the latest information on airports, public transport, attractions and rules and regulations on one page.
+On this page you can find the latest information on airports, public transport, attractions and rules and regulations.
 We’re committed to keeping you informed so you can take the necessary measures and be one step closer to getting back to your normal life or get back home safely once the coronavirus in Los Angeles is no longer a threat.

 Find out where you can travel to right now here.

 Check out an overview of where Americans can travel to right now as restrictions loosen up.

 It is necessary to follow governmental restrictions and minimize your social interactions to prevent coronavirus from spreading.
 It’s important not to panic but it’s also very important to be careful.

 The Mayor of Los Angeles Eric Garcetti also emphases on just how important it is for people of LA to strictly follow the rules and regulations in order to prevent the spread of the coronavirus.
 Social distancing is considered crucial at this time.